Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Results

 \section{Results}

-We conducted nine measures at different roll angles from $-20 \degree$ to $90\degree$ (figure \ref{fig:all}).
+We conducted nine measures at different roll angles from \ang{-20} to \ang{90}.
 Angles are referenced from the mounting orientation based on the suspension points.
-These scans were completed over a 100x100 point grid which allowed for very high spatial resolution.
-We also conducted 9 measurements of the background birefringence from $-20 \degree$ to $90 \degree$ with the sample surface normal to the incident light which allowed us to characterise the stress introduced by the new mount.
-We did not observe a strong roll dependence on the background stress with variation being within 1 standard deviation.
+These scans were completed over a 100x100 point grid, which allowed for very high spatial resolution (see figure \ref{fig:scan_example} for an example of a scan, all scans are presented in the appendix.
+We also conducted 9 measurements of the background birefringence of the test mass from \ang{-20} to \ang{90} with the sample surface normal to the incident light which allowed us to characterise the stress introduced by the new mount.
 In order to compare measurements an average was taken as a box of 40x40 points in the centre of the test mass (figure \ref{fig:measdata}).
-The change in birefringence with the roll angle shows a clear sinusoidal pattern which matches what we would expect from theory.
-The minimum occurs at $35\degree$ at a value of $1.63 \pm 0.05 \times 10^{-7}$ and at a maximum of $3.44 \pm 0.12 \times 10^{-7}$ at $-10 \degree$.
-This produces an angular separation of minimum and maximum of $45\degree$ as expected.
-The background birefringence level was measured to be between $1.6 - 4.7 \times 10^{-8} $ and was subtracted from the measurements and fitted to equation \ref{eqSD} which gives us a value for the maximum spatial dispersion induced birefringence (birefringence in $<110>$ direction) of $1.64\pm 0.05 \times 10^{-6}$ (see figure \ref{fig:fit_data}).
-This is consistent with the measurements made by Pastrnak and Vedam using the $\frac{1}{\lambda^2}$ relation\cite{pastrnak} .
-The measurements made by Chu \textit{et al} are not difficult to compare as no experimental error is given.
-The fitting also suggests that the crystal axes are rolled $13\degree \pm 2 \degree$ degrees clockwise as viewed looking at the front surface.
-This is likely due to imprecision in the machining process and is of no great concern, however, if this were intended as a silicon beam splitter this may prove a severe error.
-These measurements demonstrate that silicon could be used as a beam splitter if the input polarisation is within 4 degrees of the optic axes.
-This demonstrates the importance of the well defined and consistent crystal axes throughout the optic.
-Visible in all of the measurements are the high birefringence artefacts that occur in the upper left quadrant of the test mass.
-The points were first noted when Jaberian Hamedan \textit{et al} conducted stress induced birefringence scans of the sample\cite{vahid}.
-These can be seen to rotate in concert with the test mass which demonstrates that they are of physical significance.
-The horizontal features present on the scans are meausrement artefacts.
+The change in birefringence with the roll angle shows a sinusoidal pattern which is consistent with theory.
+The minimum occurs at 35\degree at a value of \num{1.63(0.05)e-7} and at a maximum of \num{3.44(0.12)e-7} at \ang{-10}.
+This produces an angular separation of minimum and maximum of \ang{45}, as expected.
+The background birefringence level was measured to be between \numrange[range-phrase =\,--\,, range-exponents= combine]{1.6e-8}{4.7e-8} and was subtracted from the measurements.
+The residual is fitted to equation \ref{eqSD} which gives us a value for the maximum spatial dispersion induced birefringence (birefringence in \textlangle\num{110}\textrangle\space direction) of \num{1.64(0.05)e-6} (see figure \ref{fig:fit_data}).